wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 4.8.0 =
+  * Improvements to poll style studio
+  * Added option to configure head to head polls not to show results before voting
+  * Added the option to configure all types of polls not to show results to voters
- = Version 4.7.1 =
+  * Extended width support of head to head polls to 250-740 pxls = Version 4.7.1 =
   * Additional social filters added to the poll interface & poll report
   * Optimize poll sharing scenarios